Skip to main content

 A tabular UDF can be accessed only in the FROM clause of a query.

-RETURN { expression | query } String
+RETURN { <expression> | <query> } String

-The body of the function.
+The body of the UDF.
 For a scalar function, it can either be a query or an expression.
 For a tabular function, it may only be a query.
 The expression may not contain the following:

 • DML statements such as INSERT, UPDATE, or DELETE.